briantlui/pdsnd_github/README.md

 Bikeshare

 ### Description
-Calculates statistics where a user chooses the data between three cities and filters the dataset for analysis.
+Calculates statistics where a user chooses the data between New York, Chicago, and Washington, then is provided filter options for the dataset for analysis.

 ### Files used
 bikeshare.py